Filing Fees and Waivers

 Motion fees must be paid online when reserving a motion date via CRS.

-Daily jury fees are billed to counsel; proof of payment must be submitted to clerk by the next day before trial resumes.
+Parties must pay daily jury fees; proof of payment must be provided to the clerk by the next day before trial resumes.

 Jury fees must be paid in accordance with Code of Civil Procedure Section 631.

-Jury fees must be posted by the case management conference per CCP 631.
+Jury fees must be posted by the case management conference.

 Court reporters are provided only with fee waiver; request via FW-020 10 calendar days before hearing.

-Jury fees must be posted by the case management conference per CCP 631.
+Jury fees must be posted by the case management conference.

 Court reporters are only provided free of charge to parties with a fee waiver; others must pay.